Kate Gale, co-founder and Managing Editor of Red Hen Press, talks about her publishing philosophy, the Ruskin reading series, and her writing.

 Village Books, Pacific Palisades, is home to the Moonday poetry series founded in 2003.
 (Left to right) store owner Katie O'Laughlin and co-hosts Lois P. Jones and Alice Pero (series founder) discuss the series and Village Books' support of new poetry.

-Casa Romantica Reading Series co-founders (left to right) Elisa Pulido, Lorene Delany-Ullman, and Michelle Mitchell-Foust describe the emergence of a program featuring nationally acclaimed poets and newer poets of note in a picturesque San Clemente venue.
+Casa Romantica Reading Series co-founders (left to right) Elisa Pulido, Lorene Delany-Ullman, and Michelle Mitchell-Foust discuss the six-year program that featured nationally recognized and emerging poets at a picturesque San Clemente, CA, landmark.
+The series ended in Jan., 2010.

 The Organic Soul Movement reading and performance series, renamed Natural Mystic in 2008, is discussed by founders (left to right) Sarah Cruse and DJ Melaaza (Monica Ortiz) at the their venue, Industrial Cafe & Jazz, in Culver City, in 2007.